CiscoCloud/distributive/README.md

 Comparison to Other Software
 ============================

-Distributive was created with the idea of pushing responsibiliy to the nodes, It was also designed around the idea of constantly changing infrastructure, with servers being added and destroyed constantly, changing IP addresses, and even changing roles.
+Distributive was created with the idea of pushing responsibility to the nodes, It was also designed around the idea of constantly changing infrastructure, with servers being added and destroyed constantly, changing IP addresses, and even changing roles.
 Integration with Consul provides even